 We recognize that illness or other unforeseen circumstances may prevent you from performing any exams.
 In the case of any excused absences, you must provide appropriate documentation to the instructor.
-Once the documentation has been accepted, please contact the instructor as soon as you can but no later than 1 week from the exam date.
-Any excused absences that are submit later than 1 week will not be accepted.
+Once the documentation has been accepted, you have two options.
+1) Make-up exam or 2) Grade replacement (recommended)